Updated: May 3

 You know the expression for buying any type of product or service: "Fast, low-cost, high-quality, pick two!"
 What if Spanish tech startups actually live up to all three of these desirable factors, without always being aware of it?

-I have been closely following the ongoings in Spain's startup ecosystem for more than three years now and lately I have been asking myself what the unique, common denominator is when it comes to being able to attract international capital.
+I have been closely following the ongoings in Spain's startup ecosystem for more many years now and lately I have been asking myself what the unique, common denominator is when it comes to being able to attract international capital.
 Is there something else worth highlighting, more than "just" the access to tech talent to comparatively low labor cost?

 Something clicked when chatting with an American investor who said: